accarniel/FESTIval/README.md

 ## How to Install and Use FESTIval?

-Please, access our detailed documentation [here](https://github.com/accarniel/FESTIval/wiki), which provides the step-by-step to perform the installation of FESTIval.
+Please, access our detailed documentation [here](https://accarniel.github.io/FESTIval/), which provides the step-by-step to perform the installation of FESTIval.
 It also includes several examples of examples together with a full description of the SQL operations of FESTIval.

 ### Acknowledgments

-This project is supported by grant #2015/26687-8, São Paulo Research Foundation (FAPESP) in Brazil.
+This project was supported by grant #2015/26687-8, São Paulo Research Foundation (FAPESP) in Brazil (2015-2018).
 FESTIval is mantained and developed by Anderson Chaves Carniel.
-Supervisor: Prof. Dr. Cristina Dutra de Aguiar Ciferri.
-Collaborator: Prof. Dr. Ricardo Rodrigues Ciferri.

-Research conducted at the University of São Paulo in Brazil
+Research conducted at the University of São Paulo and the Federal University of Technology - Paraná in Brazil